Everything you need to know about the 2021 Billboard Music Awards - Goss.ie

-The 2021 Billboard Music Awards will take place at the Microsoft Theater in Los Angeles on Sunday, May 23.
+The 2021 Billboard Music Awards will take place at the Microsoft Theater in Los Angeles tonight (Sunday, May 23).

 The red carpet show will air on E! from 10:30pm GMT, before the main event begins at around midnight – hosted by Nick Jonas.